kavithasub/uh-study-modules/README.md

 # uh-study-modules
-Working repository for study modules for university of Hertofordshire
+Working repository for MSc data science study modules for university of Hertfordshire